candebert/price_management/README.md

 This is a test project from GFT.

 ## MVP
 Return information about prices.
-This prices are getting by a specific date, brand ID and product ID.
+These prices are getting by a specific date, brand ID and product ID.

 ## Contract